Guardiome/guardiome.org/content/_index.md

 intro_image_hide_on_mobile: true
 ---

-## We are building health analytics for childhood cancers -- so that doctors can prescribe informed treatment and children can engage with their treatment.
+## We are building health analytics for childhood cancer -- so that doctors can prescribe informed treatment and children can engage with their treatment.